synthetichealth/syntheticusa/README.md

 This project is currently early in the development phase, and all components in this repository are prototypes that are not yet stable.
 These components currently include:

 * [/site](/site): Prototype front-end dashboard to allow users to explore the synthetic population
-* [/stream-server](/stream-server): Prototype real-time http stream service to display medical events in the synthteic population as they happen
+* [/stream-server](/stream-server): Prototype real-time http stream service to display medical events in the synthetic population as they happen

 ## License